 First, congratulations to Leslie Lamport for receiving the 2013 Turing Award!
 The award was announced in spring of 2014, and Leslie chose to give his acceptance lecture at PODC (ACM Symposium on Principles of Distributed Computing) 2014.
 The award was given

-More details, including photos, are in this column's PODC review.
+[f]or fundamental contributions to the theory and practice of distributed and concurrent systems, notably the invention of concepts such as causality and logical clocks, safety and liveness, replicated state machines, and sequential consistency.More details, including photos, are in this column's PODC review.
 And a lengthy description of Leslie's many research accomplishments, authored by Dahlia Malkhi with contributions from several others, can be viewed here: http://amturing.acm.org/award_winners/lamport_1205376.cfm.
 Also, congratulations to Kanianthra Mani Chandy and Leslie Lamport who received the 2014 Dijkstra Prize for their paper "Distributed Snapshots: Determining Global States of Distributed Systems"!
 The prize is jointly sponsored by ACM and EATCS, and is given alternately at PODC and DISC (International Symposium on Distributed Computing); however, with Leslie speaking at PODC and Mani giving a keynote talk at DISC, and both of them alluding to the Dijkstra Prize, it was difficult to determine the official locale for the prize acceptance (officially it was given at PODC).
-The full citation can be found at http://www.podc.org/dijkstra/2014-dijkstra-prize/; highlights are: Congratulations as well to Bernhard Haeupler, who was awarded the Principles of Distributed Computing Doctoral Dissertation Award!
+The full citation can be found at http://www.podc.org/dijkstra/2014-dijkstra-prize/; highlights are:

+Congratulations as well to Bernhard Haeupler, who was awarded the Principles of Distributed Computing Doctoral Dissertation Award!
 Bernhard's dissertation was entitled "Probabilistic Methods for Distributed Information Dissemination", supervised by Jonathan Kelner, Muriel Médard, and David Karger at MIT.
 The award is jointly sponsored by PODC and DISC was given at DISC.
-The citation ( http://www.podc.org/dissertation/2014-dissertation-award/) is:

-The first invited article of the column is a review of PODC 2014 by Oksana Denysyuk.
+The citation ( http://www.podc.org/dissertation/2014-dissertation-award/) is:Bernhard Haeupler's thesis provides a sweeping multidisciplinary study of information dissemination in a network, making fundamental contributions to distributed computing and its connections to theoretical computer science and information theory.
+The thesis addresses an impressive list of topics to which Dr. Bernhard Haeupler contributed significantly.
+These topics include the design and analysis of gossip protocols overcoming the dependency to connectivity parameters such as conductance, the introduction of a completely new technique for analyzing the performance of network coding gossip algorithms, and new randomized protocols for multi-hop radio networks.
+These are just a few samples of the very many important contributions of Dr. Bernhard Haeupler's thesis, and the work in this dissertation is distinguished by an impressive combination of creativity, breadth, and technical skill.The first invited article of the column is a review of PODC 2014 by Oksana Denysyuk.
 The winner of the Best Student Paper award was Mohsen Ghaffari for his paper "Distributed Connectivity Decomposition," coauthored with Keren Censor-Hillel and Fabian Kuhn.
 The Best Paper Award was given for the paper "Signature-Free Asynchronous Byzantine Consensus with t < n/3 and O(n2) Messages," by Achour Mostéfaoui, Hamouma Moumen and Michel Raynal.
 Congratulations to Mohsen, Achour, Hamouma, and Michel!
 The second invited article is a review of DISC 2014 by Merav Parter and Edward Talmage.
 Merav won the Best Student Paper award for her single-author paper "Vertex Fault Tolerant Additive Spanners".
 Ho-Lin Chen, Rachel Cummings, David Doty and David Soloveichik received the Best Paper Award for their paper "Speed Faults in Computation by Chemical Reaction Networks."
 Congratulations to Merav, Ho-Lin, Rachel, David and David!
 As reported in the previous article, part of the fun of DISC was all the ancillary activities, which included two workshops and a tutorial session.
 A detailed review of the workshop on Biological Distributed Algorithms is provided by Mira Radeva in the last invited article of this column.
-Many thanks to Oskana, Merav, Edward, and Mira for their contributions!
+Many thanks to Oskana, Merav, Edward, and Mira for their contributions!Column 56 Table of Contents

 Column 55, SIGACT News Volume 45, Number 3, September 2014

-WRAWN 2013 Review, WTTM 2013 Review, and Lower Bounds for Distributed Quantum Computing
+WRAWN 2013 Review, WTTM 2013 Review, and Lower Bounds for Distributed Quantum ComputingIntroduction

 In the first part of this issue's column, Magnús Halldórsson and Calvin Newport take a fresh perspective on doing a workshop review.
 They highlighted five big-picture ideas that came out of the presentations and discussion at 2013 Workshop on Realistic Models of Wireless Networks (WRAWN) which they organized and was co-located with PODC.
 The focus of the workshop was whether wireless theory is sufficiently relevant to wireless practice, and if not, what can be done to improve matters.